How to Delete Photos from Google My Business

 Promoting that your customers post photos of their visit to your organization is super important.
 But it may have you screaming from the top of the trees if they upload a blurry, bad, or inaccurate photo.

-If you’ve noticed that an unwanted image was uploaded to your profile by a customer, you may be wondering how to delete that photo asap.
+If you’ve noticed that an unwanted image was uploaded to your profile by a customer or Google user, you want to know how to delete photos from Google My Business Profiles.

 Unfortunately, deleting a customer uploaded photo isn’t as easy as it is to delete a photo you uploaded to your profile.

-1. Open your profile and navigate to Images
+1. Open Your Business Profile and Navigate to Images

-3. Select the Flag icon to report the photo
+4. Select the Flag Icon to Report the Photo

 Don’t let your profile get stale, you have to upkeep it and manage new photos on your listing.
 A lot of the time, this means uploading them yourself as a business owner.